 It is hard to understand the reasons why its 90,000 inhabitants suddenly abandoned this sophisticated city and trading hub during the 15th century… Chichén Itza will probably remain full of mysteries.

 - Arrive early!
 Most tourists come from Merida and Cancun and arrive at 11.
-Sleeping in Valladolid that is about 40 minutes away and catching an early ride is really worth it: Valladolid is a nice city to check out and arriving at the opening time will allow you to truly enjoy the site.
+Sleeping in Valladolid (a nice city to check out) is only 40 minutes away and will give you a head start.

 - Check out this interactive map (quick tutorial) for the specific details to help you plan your trip and more articles and photos (zoom out) about the area!